Webdevava/Emojipedia/README.md

 Emojipedia is a React.js application that displays a collection of emojis along with their names and meanings.

+you can add emojis of your choise in joson file

 ## Table of Contents

 - [Installation](#installation)